wcbdata/Security_Labs/HDP-3.0.1-FREEIPA.md

 - Current setup:
   - The customer has multiple organizational groups (i.e. sales, hr, legal) which contain business users (sales1, hr1, legal1 etc) and hadoopadmin
-  - These groups and users are defined in Active Directory (AD) under its own Organizational Unit (OU) called CorpUsers
+  - These groups and users are defined in FreeIPA under the default container "accounts" at the root of the basedn
-  - There are empty OUs created in AD to store hadoop principals/hadoop nodes (HadoopServices, HadoopNodes)
+  - Service principals will be created under the "services" container for Kerberos use
-  - Hadoopadmin user has administrative credentials with delegated control of "Create, delete, and manage user accounts" on above OUs
+  - "hadoopadmin" user has administrative credentials with delegated control of "Create, delete, and manage user accounts" on above OUs
   - Hadoop cluster running HDP has already been setup using Ambari (including HDFS, YARN, Hive, Hbase, Solr, Zookeeper)

 - Goals: